 Police Point Artist in Residence Program

-In a supported residency the cottage is occupied without charge to the artist but there is a requirement to participate in agreed public programs that contribute to the cultural life of the Peninsula.
+In a supported residency the artist occupies the cottage without charge to the artist.
+There is a requirement to participate in agreed public programs, contributing to the cultural life of the Peninsula.

 Top image: Siobhan Kelley, 2017 Artist in Residence